Rapptz/discord.py/docs/guide/interactions/views.rst

 The :class:`~discord.ui.View` class also supports a :meth:`~discord.ui.View.interaction_check` method, which we'll use to check if the user who clicked on buttons in the view is the same as the user we're prompting for confirmation.
-It should return a boolean value, which when ``False`` will ignore the interaction.
+It should return a boolean value which, when ``False``, will cause the interaction to be ignored.

 Creating components
 ~~~~~~~~~~~~~~~~~~~~

-We also need to create components for our UI, two buttons, a `Yes` and `No` button.
+We also need to create components for our UI.
+Two buttons; a `Yes` and a `No` button.

-There are two main ways to create components, we'll cover both in this section.
+There are two main ways to create components, which we'll cover in this section.

 Class-Based Components
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Firstly we can create a component by subclassing the related component class, for a button this is the :class:`~discord.ui.Button` class.
+Firstly we can create a component by subclassing the related component class.
+For a button this is the :class:`~discord.ui.Button` class.

 Our code might look like this: